Protectors of the Realms

 - Gleefully take pleasure in reminding Scar exactly who holds the keys to his cell whenever the lion ever lands in trouble.

 - He is extremely protective to those who are loyal to him.
 Somehow, he almost always believes that an underling's failure is a betrayal.
 Even with the Captain's interference he sometimes kills his underlings in a fit of rage, but he is as paradoxically loyal to them as they are to him - which is to say, very.
 He's the only one allowed to kill them, and somehow he's never far away when they are brought back to life.
+All this is just a cover so that The Emperor doesn't suspect that he is actually Anakin in Darth Vader's armor.

 - Is working with Captain America to make sure the godmodder is stopped the next time he tries to pull something.